-White, a Federalist, was the representative for Virginia’s 2nd congressional district from 1813 to 1815.
+White was the representative for Virginia’s 2nd congressional district and was a Federalist.
+He served from 1813 to 1815.

 From May 1813 to Mar 1815, White missed 56 of 352 roll call votes, which is 15.9%.
 This is on par with the median of 18.4% among the lifetime records of representatives serving in Mar 1815.
 The chart below reports missed votes over time.